 These result from irritation brought about by gingivitis and plaque.
 Pregnancy tumours are harmless growths that develop on the gums and often subside after giving birth.

 To avoid pain and other concerns, it’s best to see your dentist as soon as possible.

 Untreated gingivitis can lead to periodontitis, the more serious stage of gum disease.
 This infection destroys the gums and poses a threat to pregnant women.

 The infection can enter the bloodstream.
 If this happens, your body produces a natural chemical to control it, possibly causing early labour.

 Studies show gum disease is linked to low birth weight and premature birth.
 Moreover, dental infections are also related to miscarriages.

 How to Avoid These Problems During Pregnancy

-We are located in Stud Road, Wantirna South, proudly serving the local community with a personal priority to deliver quality oral health in a professional, comfortable and convenient clinic setting.
+We are located in Stud Road, Wantirna South, proudly serving the local community with a personal priority to deliver quality oral health in a professional, comfortable, convenient clinic setting.

-Wantirna South dentist also serving local communities in Knox City, Boronia, Bayswater, Scoresby, Rowville, Ferntree Gully, Vermont, Vermont South, Burwood, Burwood East, Ringwood, Ringwood East, and Wantirna.
+Wantirna South dentist also serves local communities in Knox City, Boronia, Bayswater, Scoresby, Rowville, Ferntree Gully, Vermont, Vermont South, Burwood, Burwood East, Ringwood, Ringwood East, and Wantirna.